CP1404/Practicals/prac_05/README.md

 dictionary...

 -   Notice that the sample output is sorted.
-    *After* you have the program working, **make your program do this sorting**.
+    *Only after* you have the program working, **make your program do this sorting**.

 -   As a further refinement, **align the outputs so the numbers are in one nice column**.
-You will need to find the longest word in the list first, and then you need to know how to use the str.format method to take a variable width.
+You will need to find the longest word in the list first, and then you need to know how to use the string `format` method to take a variable width.
 The former is up to you, but the latter can be done with another {} placeholder, like: